Belogradchik, amazing Bulgarian red rocks land

 ©MadameBulgaria, The Art Gallery.

 The centre of Belogradchik is very quite and looks like some others Bulgarian city centers, with a large place and some restaurants and bars around it.
-The parking spots are generally paid (1,20 BGN per day, in cash), and you have to pay it directly to a person walking around.
-Just behind this place, you can discover some communist architectural buildings, as this old branch of the Bulgarian National Bank which is for sale if you are interested 🙂 (we imagined lot of things to do with this kind of building).
+The parking spots are generally paid, directly to a person walking around.
+Just behind this place, you can discover some communist architectural buildings, as this old branch of the Bulgarian National Bank which is for sale if you are interested (we imagined lot of things to do with this kind of building).
 As you can see, it’s written both in Bulgarian and French!
-Yes, in the old times of communism, French was the official foreign international language in Bulgaria.
-Not English… Close the place, we chose to take a lunch in the restaurant of the Hotel Skalite, located on the central place (2, Vuzrajdane Sq.).
-It was simple and good (I ate a trout with garnish for 11 BGN).
+In the old times of communism, French was the official foreign international language in Bulgaria.
+Not English.

 Belogradchik